twogrey/ichi/README.md

 Installation
 ====

-Load in Ghost Dashboard or copy to theme directory on server.
+Download it (https://github.com/twogrey/ichi/archive/master.zip), then load in Ghost Dashboard or copy to theme directory on server.